Embed a Widget Securely

 - Pass only a short-lived token to the client.

-Follow these general steps to implement the token generation on a server for production, automate token issuance for authenticated users, and keep the client embed minimal with only a domain and the returned QVToken.
+Follow these general steps to implement the token generation on a server for production, automate token issuance for authenticated users, and keep the client embed minimal with only a domain and the returned qvToken.

 - Build the widget configuration locally (the JSON you would otherwise paste inside the client embed).

-- Place that token into your client embed as the token property (so the client never holds the API key or raw IDs).
+- You receive a secure JWT token that encrypts the sensitive parts of the configuration.
+Place that token into your client embed as the token property (so the client never holds the API key or raw IDs).

 Widget Embedding Tutorial